 Interdisciplinary learning at AGS allows for Science, Technology, Engineering, Arts, and Mathematics (STEAM) to anchor academic experiences in meaningful ways.

-In Middle School students learn computer programming with various programs including Scratch and Little Bits, logical thinking, and develop reasoning skills through coding.
+In Middle School students learn computer programming with various programs including Scratch.
+They practice logical thinking, and they develop reasoning skills through coding.
 Life Science classes build upon these skills and apply them to learning the parts of a cell, using both scientific and artistic skills in their design and use of the 3D printer.

 Upper School students learn about design thinking through their production course and also through a series of courses in graphic design.
 LEGO Robotics is explored during our SMART Girls summer camps and during Winterim, a ten-day term between semesters, we offer several cross-curricular courses for Middle and Upper School students that emphasize critical design-thinking STEAM skills.